mitchell-aitken/GrassScript/readme.md

 1. Search for Location: Use the address search bar to find your area of interest.
 2. Mark the Area: Click on the map to draw the outline of your backyard or grass area.
 3. Calculate: Click the "Calculate Needs" button to view the area, perimeter, and required number of grass seed bags.
-4. Adjust Seed Coverage: Input the coverage area per bag of seeds as needed and recalculate.
+4. Adjust Seed Coverage: Input the coverage area per bag of seeds as needed and recalculate needs.